Manufacturer: Motorola Mobility

 Colors: Champagne, Black, Metal, Stainless Steel, Gold

-As kids, we all dreamed of being like James Bond or our favorite sci-fi character with cool watches that could show videos, talk, and do various other things let alone surf the internet.
-Google made this all possible with Android Wear OS and many phone companies jumped on board and saw the profit.
-This isn’t just an over-glorified calculator app in 8-bit black and white text that you got out of a cereal box.
-This is a legit high-tech futuristic piece of hardware and will just keep growing and getting better over time.
+As kids, we all dreamed of being like James Bond or our favorite sci-fi character with cool watches that could show videos, talk, and do various other things, let alone surf the internet.
+Google made this all possible with the Android Wear OS, and many phone companies jumped on board and saw the profit.
+This isn’t just an over-glorified calculator app in 8-bit black-and-white text that you got out of a cereal box.
+This is a legit high-tech futuristic piece of hardware that will just keep growing and getting better over time.

 While there are many smartwatches out there from LG, Huawei, Samsung, Sony, and Motorola, I personally think watches should be round; why square?
-While shopping around for smartwatches, and watching them over the last year, I noticed that the square watches are rather ugly and cheap looking.
-I got my hands on a Samsung Gear S2 and a Sony watch and they just looked and felt cheap.
-The Moto 360 made me cautious as they make awful smartphones and have terrible software, but it looked great and the recent price drop due to the Moto 360 2 coming out today helped.
-All I can say is I didn’t expect this thing to be as useful, or as good looking, as I originally thought.
+While shopping around for smartwatches and watching them over the last year, I noticed that the square watches are rather ugly and cheap-looking.
+I got my hands on a Samsung Gear S2 and a Sony watch, and they just looked and felt cheap.
+The Moto 360 made me cautious as they make awful smartphones and have terrible software, but it looked great, and the recent price drop due to the Moto 360 2 coming out today helped.
+All I can say is that I didn’t expect this thing to be as useful or as good-looking as I originally thought.

-Right out of the box the watch’s battery was dead, so I had to charge the thing.
-After about 3 minutes I got the charging symbol on the watch screen and after about 30 minutes I booted the watch up.
-I have to say that it’s really cool to see a watch boot up and show more than just time, it was quite the experience.
+Right out of the box, the watch’s battery was dead, so I had to charge the thing.
+After about 3 minutes, I got the charging symbol on the watch screen, and after about 30 minutes, I booted the watch up.
+I have to say that it’s really cool to see a watch boot up and show more than just time; it was quite the experience.
 After booting up, I set up the Android Wear app on my Galaxy Note 5 and linked the two via Bluetooth.
-The watch’s battery was at about 40% so I figured I’d play with it.
-The first thing I did was check for a system update and there was one, but it would crash when it got about 5% done.
+The watch’s battery was at about 40%, so I figured I’d play with it.
+The first thing I did was check for a system update, and there was one, but it would crash when it got about 5% done.
 I reset the watch back to factory defaults because it was an endless loop of crashes and errors after each restart.
-This is where the three hours of research came in as I could not update the watch to 5.1W.1, and it turns out the latest Android Wear app doesn’t work with that older version.
+This is where the three hours of research came in, as I could not update the watch to 5.1W.1, and it turns out the latest Android Wear app doesn’t work with that older version.
 I had to install an older version of Android Wear as the watch downloaded the update through the phone via the Android Wear app.
-The problem was the watch was stuck and wouldn’t do a factory reset and had endless crashes and would shut down.
+The problem was that the watch was stuck, wouldn’t do a factory reset, had endless crashes, and would shut down.
 I thought I was going to have to call Motorola tech support when, for some unknown reason, it finally reset on its own.
 Everything seemed to work fine, so it was obvious that the newer Android Wear app was causing issues.
-I then downloaded the update that took about an hour and everything was fine.
-I updated the Android Wear app and I was set.
+I then downloaded the update, which took about an hour, and everything was fine.
+I updated the Android Wear app, and I was set.

 Let’s talk about what a smartwatch actually is and does.
-This is supposed to be “Your life at a glance” which is Android Wear’s official motto.
-This isn’t something you sit down and play around with all day like a phone, you just do simple quick things like reply to texts, read emails, check the time, weather updates, do fitness tracking, change tracks on your music, Google Maps navigation, etc. Various apps will support Android Wear and install its app on your phone.
+This is supposed to be “Your life at a glance,” which is Android Wear’s official motto.
+This isn’t something you sit down and play around with all day like a phone; you just do simple, quick things like reply to texts, read emails, check the time, do weather updates, do fitness tracking, change tracks on your music, use Google Maps navigation, etc. Various apps will support Android Wear and install its app on your phone.
 Most major and popular apps support Android Wear already, and it all works better than you think.
-When you get a text your watch will vibrate and show the text on the face, you can swipe right to ignore, left to reply with Google Now, or open the app on your phone.
-This is how every app works for the most part; just the essential information without pulling your phone out of your pocket every 2 minutes.
+When you get a text, your watch will vibrate and show the text on the face.
+You can swipe right to ignore, left to reply with Google Now, or open the app on your phone.
+This is how every app works for the most part: just the essential information without pulling your phone out of your pocket every 2 minutes.

 Another, and probably my favorite feature, that makes smartwatches so amazing are the custom watch faces you can use.
-I personally used the WatchMaker Faces app and download faces that users made which look incredible.
+I personally used the WatchMaker Faces app to download faces that users made that looked incredible.
 Anywhere from video game and anime faces to digital and analog faces that mimic real-life watches.
-This app allows each face to use various stats such as showing weather, stopwatch, timer, battery levels, etc. Standard watch faces from the Google Play store are also just as great, but I’ve found WatchMaker Faces to be the best face app out there.
-The Moto 360 allows an ambient mode (which is shoddy) to detect when your face is near the watch or you can use a gesture that will turn the face on when you raise your arm which I also didn’t prefer as sudden movement kept turning on the screen killing the battery.
-Sadly, there’s no way to adjust the sensitivity of the gyroscope so just touching the screen to see the time worked fine for me.
+This app allows each face to use various stats, such as the weather, stopwatch, timer, battery levels, etc. Standard watch faces from the Google Play Store are also just as great, but I’ve found WatchMaker Faces to be the best face app out there.
+The Moto 360 allows an ambient mode (which is shoddy) to detect when your face is near the watch, or you can use a gesture that will turn the face on when you raise your arm, which I also didn’t prefer as sudden movement kept turning on the screen, killing the battery.
+Sadly, there’s no way to adjust the sensitivity of the gyroscope, so just touching the screen to see the time worked fine for me.

-When actually using the watch it feels quite responsive, the touchscreen works like your phone would and is quite sensitive, and doesn’t require stabbing your finger to get things done.
-I’m not too impressed with the wrist gestures as the screen wakes up constantly killing the batter and using gestures to swipe your cards seems pointless and looks quite silly, but it’s there if you want it.
-The battery life is also extremely sensitive and any heavy use will drain it very quickly.
-If you use the watch as intended, just quick glances, it will last all day.
+When actually using the watch, it feels quite responsive; the touchscreen works like your phone would, is quite sensitive, and doesn’t require stabbing your finger to get things done.
+I’m not too impressed with the wrist gestures, as the screen wakes up constantly, killing the batter, and using gestures to swipe your cards seems pointless and looks quite silly, but it’s there if you want it.
+The battery life is also extremely sensitive, and any heavy use will drain it very quickly.
+If you use the watch as intended, with just a few quick glances, it will last all day.

-Overall, the Android Wear suite is quite nice, there is a ton of customization options, and the Android Wear app is a great hub to control what your watch does and get all the information you need from it.
-The actual Android Wear OS is great and is surprisingly responsive and does exactly as it’s intended, giving you information about your life at a quick glance.
+Overall, the Android Wear suite is quite nice, there are a ton of customization options, and the Android Wear app is a great hub to control what your watch does and get all the information you need from it.
+The actual Android Wear OS is great, is surprisingly responsive, and does exactly as it’s intended, giving you information about your life at a quick glance.
 Obviously, going forward, the biggest challenge is battery life and faster hardware; I also would have liked a mic on the watch, but maybe next time.